Patrolman Leo Pavlak

 Leo Pavlak

-Patrolman Pavlak was escorting two messengers from the post office when a car pulled up emitting a lot of smoke and two subjects got out.
+Patrolman Pavlak was escorting two messengers from the post office when a car pulled up, emitting a lot of smoke, and two subjects got out.
 Patrolman Pavlak complied with their orders to put his hands up.
-At that time another patrolman came around the corner and the men opened fire on him, striking him several times.
-Then without warning the man covering Patrolman Pavlak shot him in the head with a shotgun.
+At that time, another patrolman came around the corner, and the men opened fire on him, striking him several times.
+Then without warning, the man covering Patrolman Pavlak shot him in the head with a shotgun.

 The shooter was Arthur Barker, brother of Fred Barker of the infamous Barker-Karpis Gang.

 Patrolman Pavlak had served with the South St. Paul Police Department for only four months.
-He was survived by his wife and four children and is buried in Cavalry Cemetery, Saint Paul, Minnesota.
+He was survived by his wife and two children.
+His son served as a St. Paul police officer, and two of his grandsons and a great-grandson also served with Minnesota law enforcement agencies.

 Bio